fastcoding/android-nginx/README.md

 Connect android device with USB cable, or launch android emulator.

 Run command to configure nginx core and libraries.
+Note: depends on the ndk bundle version, on my mac, gcc has to be changed to arm-linux-androideabi-gcc.

 ```
 #!sh